Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 ## Gearing

-The `gearing` parameter of `tao::DrivetrainProfile` describes the external gear ratio used by your drivetrain.
+The `gearing` parameter of `tao::DifferentialDrivetrainProfile` describes the external gear ratio used by your drivetrain.
 The parameter accepts a fraction of `(DRIVE_TEETH / DRIVEN_TEETH)`.
 Let's say you have a drivetrain where your motors are attached to an 84 tooth gear that drives a 60 tooth gear attached to your wheels.
 Your gearing `(84.0 / 60.0)`.

 > Note: It's important that decimals (e.g. `84.0` rather than `84`) are used when passing in a gear ratio fraction to avoid unexpected behavior when dividing integers.